scvalex/ltc/docs/final.md

 \end{center}

 When they are furthest apart, Earth and Mars are $20$ light minutes apart.
-Even worse, the Sun is between them at this point, making communications impossible.
+Even worse, the Sun is between, them at this point, making communications impossible.

 \begin{center}